MaxySpark/PopDroidCam/README.md

 popdroidcam start --device 192.168.1.100:5555
 ```

-In the TUI, use the device dropdown at the top of the Camera tab to select which phone to use.
+In the desktop app or TUI, use the device dropdown to select which phone to use.

 ## Using in Apps